Nredor/ESPNexUpload/README.md

 - This seems to no longer be the case.
 115200 seems to work fine.

 ## Releases
+- v0.4.0 - Fixed combatibility issues with some displays
 - v0.3.1 - Fixed typo in UploadServer example
 - v0.3.0 - ESP32 support and lots of improvements by Onno-Dirkzwager
 - v0.2.0 - Removed unnecessary delays.
 Works now with latest ESP8266 arduinocore (see notes)